-Care Leavers Australia Network (CLAN) is a support, advocacy, research and training group for people from this background.
+Care Leavers Australasia Network (CLAN) is a support, advocacy, research and training group for people from this background.
 We help everyone, including Australians who grew up in orphanages and Homes overseas.
-There are almost no services for older Care Leavers provided either by governments or by the agencies which ran Homes in the past.
+There are almost no services for older Care Leavers provided either by Governments or by the agencies which ran Homes in the past.

-We publish a bi-monthly Newsletter sent to all our members containing articles and contributions from our members and others, and other items of interest like
+We publish a bi-monthly Newsletter sent to all our members containing articles and contributions from our members and others, and other items of interest such as:

 - Members' personal stories

-- Information on how to access your ward file
+- Information on how to access your State Ward and/or Orphanage file

-- Details of any support and counseling services
+- Details of any support and counselling services

 - How to locate lost family members and friends

-- Details on the progress of the Senate Inquiry into Children in Institutional Care
+- Details on the progress of the National Redress Scheme

 - Books in our library which can help and inform

-Some of this information can also be found on this website.
-For more information about CLAN, please call 1800 008 774 or email email@example.com
+Some of this information can also be found on our website.